| Ancestor

 and Mollerup: Frederik I's registry 477), and similar situations are

+reported regarding other families.
 Regarding the nobility of this family

 a younger and possibly more modified record of the tradition needs to